mreferre/container-insights-custom-dashboards/fargate-right-sizing/README.md

 The Fargate right sizing dashboard uses CloudWatch Logs Insights to scan and analyze performance logs collected from the cluster you want to optimize.

 The dashboard tries to respond to these user stories (as a user I would like to):
-- see the total number of running Fargate tasks in the cluster
+- see the total number of Fargate tasks that have been running in the cluster in the period selected
-- see the total waste (aggregate of all running Fargate tasks) relative to actual consumption based on memory usage
+- see the total waste (aggregate of all Fargate tasks in the period selected) relative to actual consumption based on memory usage
-- see the total waste (aggregate of all running Fargate tasks) relative to actual consumption based on CPU usage
+- see the total waste (aggregate of all Fargate tasks in the period selected) relative to actual consumption based on CPU usage
-- see the top 10 running Fargate tasks order by memory waste (i.e. the 10 tasks with the highest memory optimization opportunity)
+- see the top 10 Fargate tasks order by memory waste (i.e. the 10 tasks with the highest memory optimization opportunity)
-- see the top 10 running Fargate tasks ordered by CPU waste (i.e. the 10 tasks with the highest CPU optimization opportunity)
+- see the top 10 Fargate tasks ordered by CPU waste (i.e. the 10 tasks with the highest CPU optimization opportunity)
-- see the list of all running Fargate tasks ordered by tasks with the most waste based on cpu usage and memory usage
+- see the list of all Fargate tasks ordered by tasks with the most waste based on cpu usage and memory usage
-- see the list of all running tasks with all the configuration and consumption details ordered by the task definition family name
+- see the list of all Fargate tasks with all the configuration and consumption details ordered by the task definition family name
+- see the list of all ECS services running Fargate tasks with all the configuration and consumption details ordered by the service name

+The last view ("all ECS services") is a special view that aggregates all tasks that belong to that service.
+This table will give you an average consumption among all tasks that have ever been running in that service over the period selected.
+The peaks are not averaged and are instead the max cpu / memory consumption that occurred in a specific task (over the period of time).
+Note that this view starts to get somewhat redundant with the out of the box "ECS service" graph view Container Insights provide even though this provides more details.

 ## How do I import the dashboard?